spatialos/gdk-for-unity/docs/content/custom-replication-system.md

 #### For properties

 Each ECS component has an internal bool named `DirtyBit`.
-When a worker set any property of a SpatialOS component in the corresponding ECS component, the Unity GDK sets `DirtyBit` to `true`.
-The `SpatialOSSendSystem` then checks the `DirtyBit` of each ECS component.
-If set to `true`, the Unity GDK pushes a SpatialOS component update and sets `DirtyBit` to `false`.
+When a worker sets any property of a SpatialOS component, in the corresponding ECS component, the Unity GDK sets `DirtyBit` to `true`.
+The `SpatialOSSendSystem`, which runs at the end of every frame, then checks the `DirtyBit` of each ECS component.
+If `DirtyBit` is `true`, the Unity GDK pushes a SpatialOS component update and sets `DirtyBit` back to `false`.

 #### For events